dgroomes/intellij-playground/README.md

 * [x] DONE Mount the project directory file system into the container.
 This is what VS Code does for its Dev Containers experience.
 I'm afraid about how slow this will make the dev experience because the Docker on macOS file system sharing is notoriously slow, and Intellij does heavy IO because of its advanced indexing.
-* [ ] Can I build a ready-to-go image, above and beyond the dev containers one I created, that's pre-installed with Intellij?
+* [x] DONE (Update: yes, but it trades off some steps with other steps) Can I build a ready-to-go image, above and beyond the dev containers one I created, that's pre-installed with Intellij?
   I have many projects.
 I don't want to continually download Intellij (it's 1+ GB).
 I think I need to use the "JetBrains Client Downloader" (?) mentioned on the [*Fully offline mode* page](https://www.jetbrains.com/help/idea/fully-offline-mode.html)